 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms, as well as other court resources like the Proposed Order Guidelines and ECF User Manual referenced in this rule.

 2020 Amendment

 The amended rule includes both stylistic and substantive changes.
 The format of subdivisions is changed to maintain a consistent style across all rules.
 Various subdivisions were amended to direct parties to the currently applicable standing orders regarding, and guidelines for, proposed orders.
 Subdivision (A) concerning the required elements of proposed orders has been eliminated as addressed by the guidelines.